Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Aspects of parametrised category theory

 A very important part of the general theory that we will use often in our arguments later is that every parametrised colimit may be decomposed into an unparametrised part and a truly parametrised part.
 To add precision to this, it would be helpful first to recall some standard terminologies: it is common in the literature to term as \textit{fibrewise (co)limits} those parametrised (co)limits which are indexed by a constant diagram (in the sense explained above).
 On the other hand, for any fixed $V\in\baseCat$, by basechanging from $\baseCat$ to $\baseCat_{/V}$ (i.e. by considering the functor $\cat_{\baseCat}\rightarrow \cat_{\baseCat_{/V}}$ induced by the canonical functor $\baseCat_{/V}\rightarrow\baseCat$), we may without loss of generality assume that $V$ was a final object in $\baseCat$.
 In this case, for any $U\in\baseCat$, writing $f\colon U\rightarrow V$ in $\baseCat$ for the unique map, we also write $f\colon f_!f^*\underline{\ast}\rightarrow\terminalTCat$ for the unique map of $\baseCat$--categories (note the intentional abuse of the notation $f$).
 Now for any $\underline{\sC}\in\cat_{\baseCat}$, we shall term the left (resp. right) adjoint $f_! \:\mathrm{ (resp. } \:f_*\mathrm{)}\colon \underline{\func}(f_!f^*\terminalTCat,\underline{\sC})\simeq f_*f^*\underline{\sC}\rightarrow \underline{\sC}$ to the functor $f^*$, if it exists, as the \textit{$f$--indexed coproduct (resp. product)}.
-These (co)limits play a distinguished role in the parametrised theory in the following manner: much like in the unparametrised setting where every colimit can be rewritten as a geometric realisation all of whose terms are coproducts (this is usually called a ``Bousfield--Kan decomposition''), we know by \cite[$\S12$]{shahThesis} that any parametrised colimit may be rewritten as a fibrewise geometric realisation all of whose terms are indexed coproducts.
+These (co)limits play a distinguished role in the parametrised theory: akin to the unparametrised setting where every colimit can be rewritten as a geometric realisation all of whose terms are coproducts, we know by \cite[$\S12$]{shahThesis} that any parametrised colimit may be rewritten as a fibrewise geometric realisation all of whose terms are indexed coproducts.
 The upshot of this is that we can often divide a proof into dealing with fibrewise (co)limits and indexed (co)products separately. \end{recollect}

 \begin{recollect}[Adjointed squares] We recall the notion of Beck--Chevalley transformations and adjointability from \cite[$\S7.3.1$]{lurieHTT}.
 Suppose we are given a commuting square

 such that $L,\widetilde{L}$ admit $\baseCat$--right adjoints $R,\widetilde{R}$ respectively.
 We may then obtain a natural transformation $\varphi R\Rightarrow \widetilde{R}\psi$ via